Skip to main content

 Define remote endpoints and map local credentials to remote authentication mechanisms without exposing plaintext secrets.
 Credential rotation and connection lifecycle management must align with your Federated Query Execution policies to maintain audit compliance.

--- Enable FDW extension (requires superuser or appropriate privileges)
+-- Enable FDW extension (requires superuser or pg_extension_owner)

 CREATE EXTENSION IF NOT EXISTS postgres_fdw;